crismc/rpi_i2c_oled/README.md

-IC2 OLED controller for Raspberry PI
+IC2 OLED Controller for Raspberry Pi
 =======================

 Python library to enable 128x32 pixel OLED for Raspberry Pi (both 32 and 64bit).